openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       based on the interval occur each time a respective interval is reached beyond the initial warning (i.e. 1 Gbytes and 100 Kbytes).

-   :term:`BB_ENV_EXTRAWHITE`
+   :term:`BB_ENV_PASSTHROUGH_ADDITIONS`
-      Specifies an additional set of variables to allow through (whitelist) from the external environment into BitBake's datastore.
-This list of variables are on top of the internal list set in :term:`BB_ENV_WHITELIST`.
+      Specifies an additional set of variables to allow through from the external environment into BitBake's datastore.
+This list of variables are on top of the internal list set in :term:`BB_ENV_PASSTHROUGH`.

       .. note::

          You must set this variable in the external environment in order for it to work.

-   :term:`BB_ENV_WHITELIST`
+   :term:`BB_ENV_PASSTHROUGH`
-      Specifies the internal whitelist of variables to allow through from the external environment into BitBake's datastore.
+      Specifies the internal list of variables to allow through from the external environment into BitBake's datastore.
 If the value of this variable is not specified (which is the default), the following list is used: :term:`BBPATH`, :term:`BB_PRESERVE_ENV`,
-      :term:`BB_ENV_WHITELIST`, and :term:`BB_ENV_EXTRAWHITE`.
+      :term:`BB_ENV_PASSTHROUGH`, and :term:`BB_ENV_PASSTHROUGH_ADDITIONS`.

       .. note::